dixitaayush8/CMPE131_Moovify_Team12/README.md

 # CMPE131_Moovify_Team12

-Do the following procedures in order:

-If you are running this application on Windows, download and install/"repair" [Microsoft Visual C++ Compiler for Python 2.7](https://www.microsoft.com/en-us/download/details.aspx?id=44266).
-If you are running this application on MacOS, no need to install C++ compiler because it is built-in.

-To ensure that this project works (see requirements.txt for reference):
+Procedure:
-1. download and install [Python 2.7](https://www.python.org/downloads/release/python-2713/).
-If using Windows, set appropriate paths in environment variables after installing Python 2.7.
+1. Download and install Python 3.

-2. Install Django (pip install django after installing Python 2.7).
+2. Install the requirements.txt file of this project.

-3. Install the [IMDBPy API](https://github.com/alberanid/imdbpy) (pip install git+https://github.com/alberanid/imdbpy).
+3. Install the imdbpy-legacy branch of the IMDBPy API: https://github.com/alberanid/imdbpy/tree/imdbpy-legacy

 To run the project, download or clone this project and unzip the zip file of the project.
 Afterwards, on Terminal/Command Prompt, navigate to the directory of the project, type in "python manage.py runserver", and copy and paste the link displayed on the console to your browser.